The point of innovation is making things better

 In 2022, about 20 young people from EFS, EFK, PMU and LM International are doing internships in the Philippines, Somalia, Tanzania, Uganda, Kenya, Eswatini, Paraguay, Cambodia, Mongolia, Zambia, Thailand, Ethiopia, Iraq, India , Palestine and Serbia and Mozambique.

-Do you work for an organisation that receives funding for international development cooperation through us at SMC?
-Log in to our Lime Portal to find templates and all the information you need about your organisation’s programmes and projects.
+Do you work for an organisation that receives funding from SMC?
+Log in to find templates and more information about your organisation’s programmes and projects.

 Through our network, we distribute funds for development cooperation all over the world.
 We have a strategic partnership with Sida whereby our member organisations and their local partners can apply for funding from the Swedish government’s budget for international development cooperation.